igorski/bitmappery/README.md

 * Repeated presses on a clone stamp with source coords do not behave logically
 * Implement action queue when drawing, only execute drawing on update() hook
-* Maintain cache for transformations and filters, rendered at the display destination size (invalidate on window resize)
+* Maintain cache for source images at the display destination size (invalidate on window resize / zoom), this prevents processing large images that are never displayed at their full scale
 * Dragging of masks on rotated/mirror content is kinda broken
 * Render service should measure total text bounding box upfront and crop resulting bitmap (can be done after render)
 * Fill selection with color
 * Animate selection lines between white and black colors
-* Layer bitmaps and masks must not be stored as Vue observables
+* Layer source and mask must not be stored as Vue observables
 * Restored base64 images should be treated as binary once more (see layer-factory)
 * Zoom set original size isn't that accurate (check also on mobile views), needs calculateMaxScaling ?
 * Unload Blobs when images are no longer used in document (see sprite-factory disposeSprite, keep instance count of usages)